Majorana CP Violation Insights from Decaying Neutrinos: Introduction

 However, for certain beyond the SM scenarios, it becomes viable to see the imprints of Majorana phases at the level of oscillation probabilities.
 The first such proposition came in~\cite{Benatti:2001fa} wherein quantum decoherence effects were taken into account and under certain choice of parameters (non-zero off-diagonal elements of the decoherence matrix), it was shown that the oscillation probability for two neutrino flavor had explicit dependence on the Majorana phase.
 Thus, quantum decoherence effects allowed for distinguishing between the Dirac and Majorana neutrinos for two~\cite{Capolupo:2018hrp, Capolupo:2020hqm} or three flavors~\cite{Carrasco-Martinez:2020mlg, Buoninfante:2020iyr} of neutrinos.
-It turns out that in presence of decay, the effective Hamiltonian becomes non-Hermitian and the two flavor neutrino oscillation probability may depend on the Majorana phase~\cite{Dixit:2022izn} for certain choice of parameters, thereby allowing for yet another possibility to distinguish between Dirac and Majorana neutrinos.
-It is shown in~\cite{Soni:2023njf} (see also~\cite{Shafaq:2021lju}) that the temporal correlations in the form of Leggett-Garg inequalities carried the imprint of nature of neutrinos for the case of two flavor neutrino oscillations along with decay.
+It turns out that in the presence of decay, the effective Hamiltonian becomes non-Hermitian and the two-flavor neutrino oscillation probability may depend on the Majorana phase~\cite{Dixit:2022izn} for certain choice of parameters, thereby allowing for yet another possibility to distinguish between Dirac and Majorana neutrinos.
+It is shown in~\cite{Soni:2023njf} (see also~\cite{Shafaq:2021lju}) that the temporal correlations in the form of Leggett-Garg inequalities carried the imprint of the nature of neutrinos for the case of two-flavor neutrino oscillations along with decay.
+Strong bounds from neutrinoless double beta decay~\cite{Ge:2016tfx} can also reveal the nature of neutrinos.